 This post may contain Amazon affiliate links for your convenience, at no additional cost to you.

 Nutella is a chocolate-hazelnut spread which originated in Italy, and its creamy deliciousness is indescribable!
 My favorite way to eat it is just spread on a piece of homemade bread and eaten as an open-face sandwich (or closed if it has to travel!)
-Nutella is fantastic to sandwich together cookies, as a dip for fruit, such as apples and strawberries…the list is endless, however, you can cook/bake with it too!
+Nutella is fantastic to sandwich together cookies, as a dip for fruit, such as apples and strawberries–the list is endless.

 adapted from a recipe by Mary Bilyeu